vagisha-agrawal/simple-calculator/README.md

 ```

 # Its Functionality
 There is a table will be formed everytime you calculate so you can use that expression in future.
-If you dont want that table, just pass ```jsx return <Maths table={false}/> ``` as a props.
+If you dont want that table, just pass ```return <Maths table={false}/>``` as a props.

 The table will be formed after clicking on "=" primary button which will render in the browser